-The timing of revenue recognition for recurring revenue is consistent with the timing of invoicing as they occur simultaneously upon the client payroll-processing period or by month.
+The timing of revenue recognition for recurring revenue is consistent with the timing of invoicing as they occur simultaneously based on the client's payroll frequency or by month for subscription-based fees.
 As such, the Company does not recognize contract assets or liabilities related to recurring revenue.